Purpose

 9. The patient is classified as

-1. MEP+: if MEPs are observed in one or both muscles in 3 out of 10 traces at a given intensity.
+- MEP+: if MEPs of any amplitude are observed in either muscle at a consistent latency in response to at least 3 stimuli.
 ECR MEP latency is ≈ 15 – 25 ms, and FDI MEP latency is ≈ 20 – 30 ms. Only one MEP in either muscle is required at 100% MSO with bilateral facilitation.

 10. Once the test is complete, save the complete EMG data file including all traces from the TMS session.
 Submit the EMG file to WebDCU and complete the TMS CRF on WebDCU using information from the TMS source document.
 If there are multiple EMG files from the same TMS session please zip them together as only a single file can be uploaded to WebDCU.
 Please write names exactly as they are listed on the DOA.